Martingale driven BSDEs, PDEs and other related deterministic problems: Introduction

 \section{Introduction}

-Markovian backward stochastic differential equations (BSDEs) are BSDEs in the sense of \cite{parpen90} involving a forward dynamics described by a Markov (often a diffusion) process $X$.
-Those are naturally linked to a parabolic PDE, which constitute a particular deterministic problem.
-In particular, under reasonable conditions, which among others ensure well-posedness, the solutions of BSDEs produce {\it viscosity} type solutions for the mentioned PDE.
-In this paper we focus on {\it Pseudo-PDEs} which are the corresponding deterministic problems associated to the case of a Markovian BSDE when this is driven by a cadlag martingale and when the underlying forward process is a general Markov process.
-In that case the concept of viscosity solution (based on comparison theorems) is not completely appropriated.
-For this we propose a new type of solution called {\it decoupled mild} which extends the usual notion of mild solution which is very familiar to the experts of PDEs.
-We establish an existence and uniqueness theorem in the class of Borel functions having a certain growth condition.
+In the Brownian context, backward stochastic differential equations (BSDEs) were introduced by E. Pardoux and S. Peng in \cite{parpen90}.
+A subclass of BSDEs are said to be {\it Markovian}, if the randomness of the so called driver $f$ depends on a Markovian diffusion $X$, and when the terminal condition depends on the terminal value $X_T$.
+Those are naturally linked to a parabolic PDE, which constitutes a particular deterministic problem.
+In particular, under reasonable conditions, which among other ensure well-posedness, the solutions of BSDEs produce {\it viscosity} type solutions for the mentioned PDE.
+In this paper we focus on {\it Pseudo-PDEs}, which are the corresponding deterministic problems associated to Markovian BSDEs driven by a c\`adl\`ag martingale, when the underlying forward process is a general Markov process.
+In this case, the concept of a viscosity solution (based on comparison theorems) is not completely appropriate.
+For this reason we propose an alternative notion called {\it decoupled mild solution.} This extends the usual formulation of a mild solution, expressed in terms of semigroups, which is well-known to the experts of PDEs.
+We establish an existence and uniqueness theorem among Borel functions having a certain growth condition.

-In the Brownian framework, BSDEs were introduced first by E. Pardoux and S. Peng in \cite{parpen90}.
-An interesting particular case appears when the random dependence of the driver generally denoted by $f$ comes through a diffusion process $X$ and the terminal condition only depends on $X_T$.
-The solution, when it exists, is usually indexed by the starting time $s$ and starting point $x$ of the forward diffusion $X= X^{s,x}$, and it is expressed by
+Coming back to Brownian BSDEs, let $s$ be an initial time and $x$ an initial value.
+A Markovian BSDE appears as

 where $B$ is a Brownian motion.
 In \cite{peng1991probabilistic} and in \cite{pardoux1992backward} previous Markovian BSDE was linked to the semilinear PDE